jichu4n/serio/README.md

 ### Strings

-Serio provides wrappers for string types.
+serio provides wrappers for string types.
 It uses the [iconv-lite](https://github.com/ashtuchkin/iconv-lite) library for encoding / decoding text in various character sets.